On infinitesimally weakly non-decreasable Beltrami differentials: . Introduction

 Two Beltrami differentials $\mu$ and $\nu$ in $Bel(S)$ are said to be infinitesimally equivalent if

-The tangent space $\zs$ of $\ts$ at the basepoint is defined as the quotient space of $Bel(S)$ under the equivalence relation.
+The tangent space $\zs$ of $\ts$ at the basepoint is defined as the quotient space of $Bel(S)$ under the equivalence relation. $Q(S)$ is predual to $\zs$.
 Denote by $\bmu$ the equivalence class of $\mu$ in $\zs$.
 In particular, we use $\mcn(S)$ to denote the set of Beltrami differentials in $Bel(S)$ that is equivalent to 0.
+The elements in $\mcn(S)$ are also called infinitesimally trivial.